Skip to Content

 Massachusetts MASSGrant

-Massachusetts’ MASSGrant is the state’s flagship need-based award program for undergraduate students who reside in Massachusetts.
+Massachusetts’ MASSGrant is the state’s flagship need-based financial aid program undergraduate residents who demonstrate financial need.

-To be eligible for a MASSGrant, you must submit and complete your FAFSA no later than July 1 AND have an Student Aid Index (SAI) of 7,500 or less.
+To be considered for a MASSGrant, you must submit and complete your FAFSA by May 1 AND have an Student Aid Index (SAI) of 7,500 or less.

 Massachusetts Part-Time Grant Program